emerald-dao/flownaut/src/lib/content/flownaut/hello-flownaut/en/readme.md

 To play the game, you will need test $FLOW.
 The easiest way to get some testnet $FLOW is via the [testnet faucet](https://testnet-faucet.onflow.org/fund-account).

 ## Starting a level
-To start a new level, click the "Start Level" button at the bottom of the page.
+To start a new level, click the "Start Level" button at the top of the page (or the "Click here to log in" button if you haven't logged in yet).

 When you do, a new contract (the one shown at the bottom of each level) will be deployed to a random testnet account.
 That testnet account's address will appear in your console as `Contract Address`. *That is the contract you'll be interacting with.*